bSI-RailwayRoom/IFC-Rail-Unit-Test-Reference-Code/README.md

-# IFC Rail - Utils
+# IFC 4.3 - Utils
-This is the **utility repository** for the testing and validation process of the IFC Rail Project.
+This is the **utility repository** for the testing and validation process of the IFC 4.3.
 It contains production schema that is subject for testing, source code and other utils used to generate IFC files.

 ## How the repository is structured
 * The folder "schema" contains production schema based on offical releases of IFC, e.g. IFC4x3_RC2.
 Updates are documented in the change log.